RedisLabs/redislabs-docs/content/rs/security/certificates/create-certificates.md

     ```

     {{<note>}}
-You will be prompted for a Country Name, State or Province Name, Locality Name, Organization Name, Organizational Unit and Common Name.
+You will be prompted for a Country Name, State or Province Name, Locality Name, Organization Name, Organizational Unit, and Common Name.

 - You will need to check with your security team or certificate authority for the right values for your organization.